-Furthermore, \nest demonstrates significantly higher search efficiency than Mist.
-Across all evaluated models, the \nest solver achieves shorter runtimes, finding optimal placements on average 30\% faster than Mist under identical model and hardware configurations.
-A breakdown of the exploration time for each model is provided in Appendix~\ref{app:runtime}.
+\nest also shows much higher search efficiency than Mist.
+Across all evaluated models, the \nest solver finds optimal placements on average 30\% faster under identical model and hardware configurations.
+A breakdown of exploration time for each model is provided in Appendix~\ref{app:runtime}.